pactus-project/pactus.org/website/_i18n/en/user-guides/send-transactions-gui/index.md

 ## Sending a Transfer Transaction

-To send a [transfer transaction]({{ site.baseurl }}/learn/transaction/transfer/), click on the "Transaction" menu and select "Transfer."
+To send a [transfer transaction]({{ site.baseurl }}/learn/transaction/transfer/), click on the "Transaction" menu and select "Transfer".
-This will bring up a new window where you can select the [account]({{ site.baseurl }}/learn/blockchain/account/) address from which you wish to send the transfer, as well as the recipient's account address and the amount you wish to send.
+A new window will appear where you can select the [account]({{ site.baseurl }}/learn/blockchain/account/) address from which you wish to send the "transfer" transaction, as well as the recipient's account address and the amount you wish to send.

 After reviewing the transaction details and ensuring that they are correct,